 Biopsy .
 A biopsy is the removal of a small amount of tissue for examination under a microscope.
 Other tests can suggest that cancer is present, but only a biopsy can make a definite diagnosis of colorectal cancer.
-The sample removed during the biopsy is analyzed by a pathologist (a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease).
+The sample removed during the biopsy is analyzed by a pathologist.
+A pathologist is a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.
 A biopsy may be performed during a colonoscopy, or it may be done on any tissue that is removed during surgery.
-Sometimes, a CT scan or ultrasound is used to help perform a needle biopsy (removing tissue through the skin with a needle that is guided into the tumor).
+Sometimes, a CT scan or ultrasound is used to help perform a needle biopsy.
+A needle biopsy removes tissue through the skin with a needle that is guided into the tumor.

 Molecular testing of the tumor.
 Your doctor may recommend running laboratory tests on a tumor sample to identify specific genes, proteins, and other factors unique to the tumor.
 Results of these tests will help decide whether your treatment options include a type of treatment called targeted therapy (see Treatment Options ).

 Blood tests .
 Because colorectal cancer often bleeds into the large intestine or rectum, people with the disease may become anemic.
 A test of the number of red cells in the blood, which is part of a complete blood count (CBC), can indicate that bleeding may be occurring.